Secret Cinema sends film fans Back to the Future in London

 Grounds near the Olympic Park in east London boast bungalows, retro billboards, a gas station, diners and a reproduction of the town square that featured in the film.
 The courthouse doubles as screen when the actual movie is shown.

-Blurring the lines between cinema, theatre and fancy-dress parties, Secret Cinema invites cinephiles to live inside their favourite films for one night.
+Blurring the lines between cinema, theater and fancy-dress parties, Secret Cinema invites cinephiles to live inside their favorite films for one night.

-"I feel there's a global shift towards doing things differently," creator Fabien Riggall told Reuters.
+"I feel there's a global shift toward doing things differently," creator Fabien Riggall told Reuters.

-"It's about creating these real experiences that's mixing different art forms together, where people aren't sure if it's a concert, cinema screening, theatre, restaurant or gallery."
+"It's about creating these real experiences that's mixing different art forms together, where people aren't sure if it's a concert, cinema screening, theater, restaurant or gallery."

 Riggall launched Secret Cinema in 2007 with a production of the Gus Van Sant drama "Paranoid Park" for just 400 people in an abandoned tunnel near London Bridge.